AAUW Sun City Center / South Shore: 3064

 2019-2020 General Meeting Dates

-All meetings start at 9:30AM in the Florida Room of the Sun City Center Atrium Building unless otherwise noted.
-The following list gives placeholders, and may be updated or changed when the schedule is released in late summer, 2019
+All meetings will be in the Florida Room of the Sun City Center Atrium Building unless otherwise noted.
+Note the time, as some will be brunch meetings, some will be lunch meetings.
+The following list gives placeholders, and may be updated or changed when the final schedule is released in September, 2019

 View recent past events to review the 2018-2019 year events.Click here